SCRT-HQ/VaporShell/docs/glossary/Add-VSRDSOptionGroupOptionConfiguration.md

----
-layout: glossary
-title: Add-VSRDSOptionGroupOptionConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSRDSOptionGroupOptionConfiguration

 ## SYNOPSIS
-Adds an AWS::RDS::OptionGroup.OptionConfiguration resource property to the template
+Adds an AWS::RDS::OptionGroup.OptionConfiguration resource property to the template.
+The OptionConfiguration property type specifies an individual option, and its settings, within an AWS::RDS::OptionGroup resource.

 ## SYNTAX